 Starting date and options

 Since re-opening on Monday, June 1st, we have recommended that people wear masks, but on Wednesday, July 1st, we required all library users (and staff) to wear masks.
-Given the recent spike in cases nation-wide and in Dane County, we think this is a simple step that everyone can take to protect the community.
+We think this is a simple step that everyone can take to protect the community.

 We encourage you to bring your own masks, but we will have disposable masks on-hand in case you forget or weren’t aware of our change in policy, which is understandable.
-If you’d rather not wear a mask, but still want to get library materials, we encourage you to use our Curbside Pickup service, which has continued since we’ve re-opened.
+If you’d rather not wear a mask, but still want to get library materials, we encourage you to use our Curbside Pickup service.
 It’s quick and safe.

 This is a hard moment, but a brief one in our long history.
 Right now we need to act collectively to reduce our overall threat during this time of risk and uncertainty.
 If the cases decrease in the months ahead, we'll re-visit the policy, but for now, it's a simple step among many that we can take to keep the community safe.

 What do masks do?